tartley/edpath/README.txt

 Status and Known Problems
 -------------------------

 Feature complete.
 No known issues.

-If you have comments or find bugs, PLEASE let me know, many thanks.
+If you have comments or it doesn't work for you or you find bugs, I'd love to hear about it. -tartley@tartley.com
-    -tartley@tartley.com

 TODO